bmilash/dataclasses-and-yaml/README.md

 https://docs.python.org/3/library/dataclasses.html

-## What is decoration / what is a decorator?
+## What is a decorator?

-A decorator is a python function that enhances an object (e.g. a class or a function) with useful behavior **for free** that you don't need to write.
+A decorator is a python function that enhances an object (e.g. a class or a function) with useful behavior **for free** that you don't need to code.
 Decorators use a convenient **@sign** syntax to simplify this.
 The
 @dataclass decorator is a good example.

-(Reference a good tutorial on decorators)
+Here is a good introduction to decorators: https://realpython.com/primer-on-python-decorators/

+Writing your own decorators can be tricky, but using decorators is really simple.

 ## Examples